 Think about your drug tolerance

-From a health perceptive we are worried that some people may feel that they have to ‘make up’ for lost time which could lead to using substances in extra risky ways.
+From a health perceptive we are worried that some people may feel that they have to ‘make up’ for lost time after restrictions which could lead to using substances in extra risky ways.
 We are also concerned that people who took time off from using substances or first time users may be at greater risk.
 See our information about drug tolerance here.

 Be in know about the current drug market